CollinLTT/Overwhirl-2D/README.md

 ## Features:

 - The game features fully custom sounds, music, graphics, and animations made by myself.
-- Has the option to switch between three different wheel designs.
+- Has the option to switch between two different wheel designs: YinYang or Peppermint.
-- Also has the option to switch between three difficulties: Normal, Hard, and Overwhirl.
+- Also has the option to switch between three difficulties: Normal, Moderate, and Overwhirl.

 ## Video Demo: